Jaza/world-locality-transit-graph/README.md

 [Mapbox](https://www.mapbox.com/) for map tiles.
 Graph nodes and edges are stored in CSV files in the `csv/` directory of this repo.

-So far, there is only data for Australia.
+So far, there is only data for Australia and New Zealand.
 More world regions coming soon.

 ## GitHub Pages